 What is Pegged Exchange Rates?

 Exchange rates measure a country’s currency value vis-à-vis the currency value of other countries.
 A currency can be strong or weak, depending upon its comparison with the other currency one decides to choose.
 There are many factors that can affect a currency’s value- its supply and demand, inflation in the country, the stability of the government, etc. Pegged Exchange Rates are exchange rates that are set by way of “pegging” of one’s currency with another country’s currency or some other valuable measure, such as gold.
 The supreme monetary authority of a country or the Central bank takes care of this task.
+It is also known by the name fixed exchange rate.

 Pegging is done to maintain stability in the exchange rates and avoid any major fluctuations in the currency’s value.
 Moreover, a country’s currency value is set in accordance with a more stable and internationally acceptable currency of some other country.
 This results in the fixation of a ratio for value determination between two currencies.
 The value does not change by a change in internal market conditions, and government and banking policies.
 Hence, this provides stability and reliability to a currency and makes it more acceptable in world trade.